 The excitement behind his statement is quite understandable.
-Scientists have been trying to figure out a way to convert Carbon Dioxide into other products in an attempt to control its quantity in the atmosphere without significant success, until now.
+Scientists have been trying to figure out a way to convert carbon dioxide into other products in an attempt to control its quantity in the atmosphere without significant success, until now.

-Proposed reaction sequence
+The proposed reaction sequence

 After a few preliminary tests, it was found out that the reaction was able to convert 79% of atmospheric CO2 into methanol.
 Although it looks like the whole process is straightforward, it is actually challenging to find a good catalyst that will facilitate the reaction.
 The current catalyst works at 302 degrees Fahrenheit (150 degrees Celsius) but the scientists are confident that with time, they will be able to find one that will work in the 212-248 degrees Fahrenheit (100-120 degrees Celsius) range.

 "We will continue the studies to develop more robust catalysts that work around 212-248 degrees Fahrenheit (100 to 120 °C)," Prakash said.
 "We would like to perform the chemistry in a preparatively useful way, wherein there are no solvent or reagent losses."

 What about other forms of carbon capture fuel applications?

 As mentioned earlier in the article, there have been quite a few carbon capture-to-fuel projects that took off.
 For example, a fuel called E-Jet was developed with backing from the U.S. Air Force (USAF), and it has the potential to become a scalable, efficient way to reduce the environmental impact of the aviation industry.
 Their idea is that: If we cannot electrify an aircraft, we should electrify its fuel source.